About Real Safety AI Foundation

 I was the kid who wouldn't ask for IEP accommodations because it meant being singled out.
 Now I watch my son face the same choice.
 That experience drives Teacher in the Loop - technology should deliver support invisibly, with dignity intact.

-Six months ago, I knew almost nothing about LLMs.
+In May 2025, I knew almost nothing about LLMs.
 Today, I hold two AI safety patents and lead comprehensive research on consciousness and ethics.
 Neurodivergent hyperfocus turns obsession into innovation.

 The Great Inversion